SCAREcrow0367/Resume/README.md

 •	Executed front-end development with proficiency in TypeScript, JavaScript, HTML, CSS, and PHP, contributing to the creation and maintenance of dynamic websites.

 North Dakota Securities Department
-Fintech Analyst 		 August 2020 – present
+Fintech Analyst 		 August 2020 – June 2024
 •	Overhaul and update of departmental websites to enhance user accessibility and information dissemination.
 •	Maintain meticulous records of analytical data, ensuring accuracy and reliability in reporting.
 •	Develop and deliver comprehensive reports and presentations to communicate key findings to stakeholders.